Seasonal Work Requires Full-Time Effort

-Seasonal employees are the best answer to peak times that don’t last.
-Even though you still have to train a new employee, seasonal employees still save businesses time and money than a full-time, year-round employee.
+Seasonal employees are the ideal way to handle seasonal peaks.
+Even though you invest in training a new seasonal employee, seasonal employees can save businesses more time and money than a full-time, year-round employee.
 Often, slow periods during the year cannot justify the monthly expense of a full-time employee.

-Industries that can benefit the most from seasonal employees are those in retail, entertainment, food, or hospitality.
-It is common for stores to see peak sales around the holidays while restaurants and hotels see their business times during the summer and vacations are ruling their customer’s schedule.
+Industries benefiting most from seasonal employees are usually those in retail, entertainment, food, or hospitality.
+It is common for stores to see peak sales around the holidays while restaurants and hotels see their business increase during the summer and around common vacation times ruled by the customer’s schedule.

 Tips for Seasonal Hiring

-- Businesses can save themselves more hassle if they consider using a temp agency—one that will review and vet potential candidate prior to scheduling an interview, so you know the person across from you will be more likely better suited for the job.
+- Businesses can save themselves more hassle if they consider using a temp agency—one that will review and vet potential candidates prior to scheduling an interview, so you know the person across from you will be more likely suited for the job.

 - Speak with your HR or accounting to determine which label—contractor or employee—will be best suited for the seasonal work you a hiring for.

-- Look for employees where the schedule is opposite of your busy period.
-If you get busy around the holiday or summertime, you need seasonal employees who will be free during this time—consider high school, college students, or teachers who may have more availability to pick up shifts when you are busiest.
+- Look for prospective hires with a schedule opposite of your busy period.
+If you get busy around the holiday or summertime, you need seasonal employees who will be free during this time and to have more availability to pick up shifts when you are busiest.

 Keep in mind that even though an employee is only a seasonal hire they are representing your company during that time.
 So be sure to properly vet and train all incoming talent to get the job you need done correctly.Don’t forget to speak with your insurance agent to discuss any necessary changes to your business owner’s policy—like adjusting your worker’s comp insurance or increasing your property liability to cover the increase of people on your premises.